 - but he that believeth not is condemned already, because he hath not believed in the name [Yeshua, which defines his attributes- Yahweh’s Savior] of the only begotten Son of God.
 And this is the condemnation, that light is come into the world, and men loved darkness rather than light, because their deeds were evil.

 - For every one that doeth evil hateth the light, neither cometh to the light, lest his deeds should be reproved.
 [Yeshua just condemned Nicodemus and the ruling Jews and negotiations failed.]”
 (John 3:1-20)

-Yeshua gave Niodemus and his ruler colleagues three and a half years to gather evidence regarding his claim to be Yahweh’s Promised Savior as prophecied in scripture.
-We have to reference back to these writings to understand Yeshua’s claims as they were understood by the people who heard him as he preached continuously.
+Yeshua gave Niodemus and his colleagues three and a half years to gather evidence regarding his claim to be Yahweh’s Promised Savior as prophecied in scripture.
+We have to reference back to these hundreds’ and thousands’ years old writings, supposedly revered, definitely read in the synagogues, to understand Yeshua’s claims as they were understood by the people who heard him as he tirelessly preached this message.

 John Chapter 5

 “After this there was a feast of the Jews; and Yeshua went up to Jerusalem…And a certain man was there, which had an infirmity thirty and eight years…he saith unto him…Rise, take up thy bed, and walk.
 And immediately the man was made whole, and took up his bed, and walked: and on the same day was the sabbath.